International Vaccine Allocation: An Optimization Framework: Results

 \subsection{Optimization Results}

 For the scenarios in Table \ref{tab:scenarios}, the optimization found a policy that is better than any priority policy.
-The optimization parameters used and the results are shown in Table \ref{tab:opt_results}.
+The results are shown in Table \ref{tab:opt_results}.
 Area 1 is the donor; the nondonor areas 2, 3, and 4 are identical.
-The best policies found give vaccine to the donor on the days listed, though on a few of these days it is split between areas.
-In Scenario 3.2, the best policy has 3\% fewer donor deaths than the best priority policy (the donor-last policy) and 12\% fewer than the donor-first policy.
-However, the donor-last policy has fewest total deaths.
-The best policy for Scenarios 3.1 and 4.1 show less improvement but, like Scenario 3.2, have a switching form.
+The best policies found give the vaccine to the donor on the days listed, though on a few of these days it is split between areas.
+In Scenario 3.2, the best policy has 0.7\% fewer donor deaths than the best priority policy (where the donor has second priority) and 3.5\% fewer than the donor-first policy.
+The improvement is somewhat larger for Scenarios 3.1 and 4.1 and is negligible for Scenario 10.1.
+Although these improvements are modest, the best policy also reduces total deaths and delays the arrival of the variant.
+The best policy for Scenarios 3.1 and 4.1 has a switching form.

 In Scenario 10.1, area 1 is the donor and nondonor areas 2-10 have different initial infection rates, with area 2 having the greatest.
-The best policy is only slightly better than the best priority policy, shown in Table \ref{tab:opt_results}.
+The priority order of the nondonor areas is 2,...,10, i.e., the greatest infection rate is given highest priority.
+The best policy found is nearly identical to the best priority policy, both in structure and in donor deaths.
+This is the priority policy shown in Table \ref{tab:opt_results}.
+It gives priority 3 to the donor.
 Donor deaths for other priority policies are graphed in Figure \ref{fig:C10.1}.
-The priority order of the nondonor areas is 2,...,10, i.e., the greatest infection rate has the highest priority.
-The best policy found begins by partially vaccinating the nondonor areas in this order, with more vaccine given to the lower number areas, gives all vaccine to the donor on days 28-45, splits between areas 1 and 4 on days 46-49, then finishes vaccinating the nondonor areas in a complex order.
-Figure \ref{fig:C10.1} suggests that a simple, near-optimal policy could be constructed that is ``between" priority 3 and 4 for the donor.
-For example, it could be constructed by keeping donor vaccinations on the same days as in the best policy found.
+Because of the large number of areas and possible forms of policy, we are less confident that the algorithm found a near-optimal policy.
+However, the number of possible priority policies is much larger and it makes sense that one of them is near-optimal.

 These results demonstrate that optimal policies can use switching, not static priority.
 The more complex policies found can also be used to construct switching policies with fewer switch points, which are easier to implement, that also outperform priority policies.